A selection of great customer recommended campsites for Cornwall, as well as things to do & useful tourist information links.

 Sennen Cove Camping & Caravanning Club Site, Penzance, TR19 6JB

 “A campsite dramatically located right on the edge of the country, on the Atlantic coast of Cornwall.”
 Sennen Cove is in a great location for visiting Land’s End, St Ives and St Michael’s Mount.
-The site is close to the coastal path and the Tourist bus stops right outsite the campsite.
+The site is close to the coastal path and the Tourist bus stops right outside the campsite.
 To complete the package there is a small shop, well keep showers and toilets and a pretty good fish and chips van that stops on a Monday.

 Eden Valley Holiday Park, Lanlivery, PL30 5BU